gnurgle/automagic/README.md

 # AutoMagic
- The one stop shop for anything related to your vehicle and maintenance.
+ The one stop shop for anything related to your vehicle and parts.
 Cut the middleman that comes from going to an automotive store/dealership.

 ## Libraries Needed:
  - [Flask](https://flask.palletsprojects.com/en/1.1.x/installation/)